Johny270/react-admin-ui/README.md

         }
       }
     ```
-     and conditionally rendering what need to be depending on the viewport size.
+     and conditionally rendering what needs to be depending on the viewport size.
     ```
       .email {
         font-size: 12px;